3 Reasons to Use Fireworks Instead of Photoshop for Web Design

 As a former Photoshop user who has switched to Fireworks around about a year ago I'm going to try and encourage all the designers out there who are searching for something better to try Fireworks.

-Photoshop’s main function is implied in the name; Photoshop.
-Where photographs are concerned Photoshop is way ahead of it’s competitors and evidence of this is seen every time you pick up a mainstream magazine or see a billboard advertisement.
+shop.
+Where photographs are concerned Photoshop is way ahead of it's competitors and evidence of this is seen every time you pick up a mainstream magazine or see a billboard advertisement.
 It is also great for artwork as well as for rendering draw-dropping special effects.
-However, when it comes to positioning user interface elements on a page or rapid prototyping you can start to see it’s short comings.
+However, when it comes to positioning user interface elements on a page or rapid prototyping you can start to see it's short comings.

 Never fear, because according to Adobe :